-Some programs require the completion of a .
-This completed form must be submitted to the department on the first day of classes.
+Some programs require the completion of an immunization record.
+The completed form must be submitted to the department on the first day of classes.

 Students should be aware that clinical facilities may decline a practicum placement if a student is unable to provide proof of immunizations or satisfactory serum titers.

 Immunizations in the following are strongly recommended and in some cases may be required for practicum placement: